auth0/auth0-deploy-cli/README.md

   - Programmatically
 - Environment Variable Replacements

+# WARNING
+This tool can be destructive to your Auth0 tenant.
+Please ensure you have read the documentation and tested the tool on a development tenant before using in production.

 # UPGRADING FROM v1 to v2
 The `auth0-deploy-cli` was completly rewritten from version 1 to version 2 which means it is not backwards compatible.
 Please consider the following when upgrading